robinkraft/web-mapping/lecture3/lecture3.md

 	* Choose a color ramp with plenty of contrast - there's a lot of detail that gets lost if the colors are too similar.
 	* Do not include outlines for the polygons.
   3. How many lots in Manhattan are owned by New York University?
 What is the average number of floors of those buildings?
-  4. Write a query that calculates the average distance between each lot and the closest public space (defined as `landuse = '09'`).
+  4. BONUS QUESTION: Write a query that calculates the average distance between each lot and the closest public space (defined as `landuse = '09'`).
 Only calculate this for those tax lots with `cartodb_id < 50`.
 This is hard.
 Please submit your best attempt at a query if you are unable to figure it out exactly.

 Submit your answers by following the template below: